ryantd42/NY-Legislative-Git/2023/S2483A-2023/bill.md

-  (B) NOTWITHSTANDING ANY CONTRARY PROVISION HEREIN, A LANDLORD, LESSOR, SUB-LESSOR  OR  GRANTOR  MAY  DEMAND  ANY PAYMENT, FEE, OR CHARGE FROM A TENANT FOR THE DELIVERY OF A DISHONORED CHECK ONLY IF SUCH PAYMENT, FEE, OR CHARGE WAS PROVIDED FOR IN THE  INITIAL  LEASE  OR  CONTRACT  BETWEEN LANDLORD, LESSOR, SUB-LESSOR OR GRANTOR AND THE TENANT; PROVIDED, HOWEV- ER, THAT SUCH PAYMENT, FEE, OR CHARGE SHALL NOT EXCEED THE ACTUAL COSTS, CHARGES  OR FEES INCURRED BY LANDLORD, LESSOR, SUB-LESSOR OR GRANTOR FOR THE RETURN OF SUCH DISHONORED CHECK OR THE AMOUNT SET FORTH IN  SUBDIVI- SION THREE OF SECTION 5-328 OF THE GENERAL OBLIGATIONS LAW, WHICHEVER IS LESS.
+  (B) NOTWITHSTANDING ANY CONTRARY PROVISION HEREIN, A LANDLORD, LESSOR, SUB-LESSOR  OR  GRANTOR  MAY  DEMAND  ANY PAYMENT, FEE, OR CHARGE FROM A TENANT FOR THE DELIVERY OF A DISHONORED CHECK ONLY IF SUCH PAYMENT, FEE, OR CHARGE WAS PROVIDED FOR IN THE LEASE OR  CONTRACT  BETWEEN  LANDLORD, LESSOR,  SUB-LESSOR  OR  GRANTOR AND THE TENANT; PROVIDED, HOWEVER, THAT SUCH PAYMENT, FEE, OR CHARGE SHALL NOT EXCEED THE ACTUAL COSTS,  CHARGES OR  FEES  INCURRED  BY  LANDLORD,  LESSOR, SUB-LESSOR OR GRANTOR FOR THE RETURN OF SUCH DISHONORED CHECK OR THE AMOUNT SET FORTH  IN  SUBDIVISION THREE  OF  SECTION  5-328  OF  THE GENERAL OBLIGATIONS LAW, WHICHEVER IS LESS.
   (C) AS USED IN THIS SUBDIVISION, "DISHONORED  CHECK"  SHALL  HAVE  THE SAME  MEANING  AS  SUCH  TERM IS DEFINED IN SECTION 5-328 OF THE GENERAL OBLIGATIONS LAW.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD03564-02-3
+ S. 2483--A  2

   § 2.
 Subdivision 3 of section 5-328 of the general obligations law, as
  added by chapter 529 of the laws of 1995, is amended to read as follows:

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03564-01-3
- S. 2483  2

   3. (A) Notwithstanding any other provision of law, any person to whom a check, draft or like instrument, other than a money order, bank  cash- ier's  check  or certified check, is tendered for any transaction, other